 18650 Battery vs 2x CR123A Batteries vs 3x AAA Batteries

-At first, 18650, CR123A and AAA batteries are very different cylindrical batteries - they differ in physical dimensions, chemistries, nominal voltages, capacities, discharge characteristics and also have other features that differ significantly.
+At first, 18650, CR123A, and AAA batteries are very different cylindrical batteries - they differ in physical dimensions, chemistries, nominal voltages, capacities, and discharge characteristics, and also have other features that differ significantly.

 Nonetheless, having a device that supports two or more battery types allows the user to choose the best battery (or batteries) according to the intended use of the device or, in emergencies, allows the user greater freedom in finding at least "some" kind of battery in order to power the device.